Environment Policy

 Increase the value of company-owned forest by promoting utilization of high added-value wood from company-owned forests and contribute to economically sustainable forest management

-We make company-owned forests available as sites for the nature experience activities of local NPO organizations, training for the purpose of popularizing the forestry industry, research / surveys by universities and other research institutions, and sports competitions, etc.
+We made company-owned forests available as sites for the nature experience activities of local NPO organizations, training for the purpose of popularizing the forestry industry, research / surveys by universities and other research institutions, and sports competitions, etc.

 A